0xSpaceShard/starknet-devnet/website/docs/dump-load-restart.md

 ### Restarting and L1-L2 messaging

-If you're doing [L1-L2 message exchange](./postman), restarting will by default not affect the L1->L2 message queue.
-The effect that L1->L2 messages may have had on Devnet before restarting shall be reset, but calling `flush` will not have new messages to read until L1 actually sends them.
-If you wish to re-process the already-seen messages upon restarting, you may specify so by setting the `restart_messages_to_l2` parameter shown below.
-L2->L1 message queue (opposite direction) is always restarted.
+If you're doing [L1-L2 message exchange](./postman), restarting will by default not affect Devnet's connection with L1 nor the L1->L2 message queue.
+The effect that L1-L2 messages may have had on Devnet before restarting shall be reverted, including any L2 contracts used for messaging, but calling [`flush`](./postman#flush) will not have new messages to read until they are actually sent.
+If you wish to re-process the already-seen L1->L2 messages when you restart, restart the message queues by setting the `restart_l1_l2_messaging` parameter shown below.
+If you set this flag, you will need to [reload the L1-side messaging contract](./postman#load).
+The L2->L1 message queue is restarted regardless of the flag.

 ```
 JSON-RPC